-The profile may include a recent passport-sized colour photograph.
+The profile may include a recent (within the last 12-months) passport-sized colour photograph.

 Candidate profile statements will be printed in plain text, without formatting - i.e.

 - no bullet points;

 - no bold or underlining;

 - no italics;

 - no quote marks.